zhihanyang2022/normalizing-flows-pytorch/README.md

 # VI with normalizing flows

-Implement paper "Variational Inference with Normalizing Flows" in PyTorch.
+This repo documents my attempt at reproducing the paper "Variational Inference with Normalizing Flows" in PyTorch.